tarabukinivan/RedTeam/docs/template/humanize_behaviour_v2.md

 We maintain strict originality standards:

-- All submissions are compared against other miners' code
+- All submissions are compared against other miners' script
 - 100% similarity = zero score
-- >60% similarity = significant score reduction
+- Similarity above 60% will result in proportional score penalties based on the **detected similarity percentage**.
-- Note: We don't compare against your previous humanize_behavior_v2 submissions
+- Note: Comparisons are only made against other miners’ submissions, not your own previous Humanize Behaviour v2 entries.

 ## Submission Guide